 A blighted ovum occurs when a fertilized egg implants in the uterus but doesn't develop into an embryo.
-It is also referred to as an anembryonic pregnancy and is a leading cause of early pregnancy failure or miscarriage.
+It is also referred to as an anembryonic (no embryo) pregnancy and is a leading cause of early pregnancy failure or miscarriage.
 Often it occurs so early that you don't even know you are pregnant.

 A blighted ovum causes about one out of two miscarriages in the first trimester of pregnancy.
 A miscarriage is when a pregnancy ends on its own within the first 20 weeks.